 • Piano is a percussion instrument – be prepared to get into it – or get at the vibraphone – they sound great (unless you play them like drums) – oh yes, and vibes have a pedal…

 • Be able to play the rhythm of the melody of any song on snare (and sing it too).
-If the soloist gets lost then be prepared (tactfully) to sing the melody to him/her.
+If the soloist gets lost, be prepared (tactfully) to sing the melody to them.

-• Be appropriate to the song and situation in terms of playing ‘fours’.
-It’s easy to loose horn players who don’t have your metric chops.
-Playing in a big band will cure you of getting too far out on breaks.
+• Be appropriate to the song and situation for playing ‘fours.’
+It’s easy to lose horn players who don’t have your metric chops.
+Playing in a big band will prevent you from getting too far out on breaks.

 • “Know why players get lost when drummers play fours?
 It’s often because the drummer’s time is so bad”.
 (Terry Clarke)